superbrobenji/nvim/readme.md

 - Add run commands for anything that needs an npm package or external dependency to packer file.
 - Add Node debugger for chrome and node in dap.
 - Test csharp dap debugger.
-- Add the font installations steps for the nvimWebDevIcons plugin on linux.
 - Test nvim setup on windows and document installation steps.
 - Fresh install tests on linux and mac and update installation steps accordingly.
 - Fix grammarly plugin on linux.